FelixLiu2000/mhapy-web-csc301/deliverable-2/iteration-02-review.md

  >
  > _Suggestion:_ Have your review meeting a day or two before the due date.
 This way you will have some time to go over (and edit) this document, and all team members should have a chance to make their contribution.

+##### written with the perspective of when we just found out that the team is down to 2 people, Xi Yu (Kristin) Huang and Felix Liu.

 ## Iteration XX - Review & Retrospect